This Is How I’ve Made My Days More Intentional

 And I wanted that again tomorrow.

-So I tried something else.
+So I tried doing something else.

 Just the things that mattered.

-Just what I’d be glad to have done.
+Not everything I could do, just what I’d be glad to have done.

 Work things.
 Life things.
 Small, clear actions.